sphaero/sphof/docs/guide.rst

     app = MyLeadActor('MyLeadActor')
     app.run()

 Save this text as 'myapp.py'.
-You can run this program as follows:
+You can then run this program as follows:

 .. code-block:: bash